RoccoB2/Side-Quest/README.md

 * An "Add Quest" screen that allows users to customize each task they want to create
 * Each quest will have a Category, a Header, and a Difficulty
-* Optionally, users can enter a description as well as a due date and time
+* Users can also select a custom due date and time for each quest
+* Additionally, users can enter a description that they can view on the Home page by pressing the quest itself
+* Three levels of difficulty to award more experience for completion
 * A "Home" screen to view all of the quests that are in progress
-* A "Stats Page" to view quest history as well as the user's current level
+* A "Stats Page" to view the user's stats, quest history, and level
-* Three levels of difficulty to award more experience for completion
+* The Stats show how many of each quest you've passed and failed, as well as your current and longest streak
+* Are you struggling to find motivation?
+Simply hit the "Get Inspirational Quote" button to generate a quote
 * There is no limit to the kind of quest you can make

 ## Recommended Android Emulator

-We recommend an android emulator of API 30
+Side Quest requires an Android API of 33 with Google Play installed.

 ## Dependencies